 - refusing to give them money for drugs or alcohol

-- not giving them money to compensate for job loss due to their substance abuse
+- not giving them money to compensate for job loss due to their substance use

-- not allowing them to bring others who abuse drugs into the home
+- not allowing them to bring others who use drugs into the home

 Setting boundaries is different from giving ultimatums, which can sometimes be necessary but also be perceived as more threatening.
 Setting boundaries with people in your life is normal and can be part of any healthy relationship.
 However, relationships that involve enabling harmful habits and require that you sacrifice your own resources are not healthy.